 - Watch out for your friends.
 If anyone gets into difficulties, call an adult or, if the situation is dangerous, call 999.

 - ThinkDrinkDrugs is the local drugs and alcohol information website, with an A–Z of drugs, tips on keeping yourself safe on a night out and where you can find local support.

-- The Site has lots of useful information, advice and young people’s experiences.
+- The Mix has lots of useful information, advice and young people’s experiences.

 - ChatHealth - Get confidential advice from the free school nurse text messaging service.

 - Talk to Frank is the national drugs awareness website for young people, parents and carers, and includes:

 - A-Z of drugs - Glossary of drugs and the slang names they are known by.

 - Worried about a friend? - Find out how you can help them out.

 - Feeling pressured to take drugs? - Here's how to deal with it.

 - Legal highs - Find out more about what they are, their effects and the risks.